JPKusumi/GreenfieldPQC/README.md

 ## Kusumi512

-Kusumi512 is a post-quantum symmetric encryption algorithm that is designed to be secure against quantum attacks.
-It is a 512-bit key algorithm, meaning it uses a 512-bit key for encryption and decryption.
-This provides a high level of security, making it suitable for protecting sensitive data in a post-quantum world.
+Kusumi512 is a post-quantum symmetric encryption algorithm using a 512-bit key, designed for efficiency and resistance to quantum attacks like Grover's algorithm.
+It operates as a stream cipher with a 64-bit block counter, suitable for encrypting large or streaming data.

-Kusumi512 is a symmetric encryption algorithm, meaning it uses the same key for both encryption and decryption.
-This is in contrast to asymmetric algorithms like Kyber and Dilithium, which use different keys for encryption and decryption.

-Kusumi512 is designed to be efficient and secure, making it a good choice for applications that require strong encryption in a post-quantum environment.

-It is also a stream cipher and boasts a 64-bit block counter.
-This makes it suitable to encrypt and decrypt streams, including long ones*.

-(*If you stream 4K video and depend on a 32-bit block counter, you may need to reset your system in less than 72 hours; often daily, or every other day.)
+### In Theory

+Symmetric encryption uses the same key for both encryption and decryption, providing confidentiality by transforming plaintext into ciphertext that appears random without the key.
+Kusumi512, as a stream cipher, generates a keystream from the key and nonce, XORing it with the data for encryption (and decryption, since XOR is reversible).

+In practice, inputs include a 64-byte key, a 12-byte nonce, and plaintext of any length; outputs are ciphertext of matching length.
+The 64-bit counter prevents nonce reuse issues over long streams, avoiding resets needed with shorter counters (e.g., in 4K video streaming, a 32-bit counter might require daily resets).

+Use cases involve securing data at rest (e.g., file encryption) or in transit (e.g., streaming media), especially where high throughput is needed in quantum-safe environments like cloud storage or real-time communications.

+### In Practice

 **API Highlights**:
 - `CryptoFactory.CreateKusumi512(byte[] key, byte[] nonce)`: Creates an `ISymmetricCipher` instance (key: 64 bytes, nonce: 12 bytes).